half-ogre/dotfiles/README.md

 # Half-Ogre's Bootstrap & Dotfiles

-This repo has the install script and dotfiles I use to bootstrap and configure my personal (Apple) development laptop.
+This repo has the install scripts and dotfiles I use to bootstrap and configure my personal (Apple Silicon) development laptop.

 ## Warnings and Other Notes